 - At the time you signed the return, you did not know or have reason to know, that there was an understated tax.

 - Considering all of the facts and circumstances, it would be unfair to hold you liable for the understated tax.

 This type of relief allocates the understated tax on your joint tax return between you and your spouse or former spouse.
 To qualify, you must meet one of the following conditions:

 - You are either divorced or are legally separated from the spouse with whom you filed the return, or

 - You did not live in the same household as the spouse with whom you filed the joint return at any time during the twelve months prior to filing the request.

 Equitable relief may apply if there is either an underpayment of the tax shown on the tax return or an understatement of the tax.
 To qualify for equitable relief, the following conditions must apply:

 - You don’t qualify for innocent spouse relief or separation of liability relief.

-- You didn’t pay the tax (there are certain exceptions to this condition).
+- You didn’t pay the tax (although there are certain exceptions to this condition).